sekacorn/FIFA-World-Cup-Random-Simulation/README.md

 How to Run
 ==========
+1) Make sure your Machine (Computer) turned on  and that you have logged in your user account

-1)Make sure  you have Java Development Kit (JDK) installed on your machine.
+2) Make sure  you have Java Development Kit (JDK) installed on your computer.
+If you dont look it up online.
+Download and install it
+      -If you have just installed it, make sure the environment variables have been updated and set.
+        If you don't know how to do it no worries, browse the Internet to learn how to do it on your machine.
+Then, follow Step 3

-2)Download the WorldCupSimulation.java file.
+3) Download the WorldCupSimulation.java file.

-3)Open a command prompt or terminal and navigate to the directory where the file is saved.
+4) Open a command prompt  for Windows Users or terminal for Linux/ Unix users (include MacOS users) and navigate to the directory where the file is saved.

-4)Compile the code by executing the following command:
+5) Compile the code by executing the following command:

+   '''
-   '''javac WorldCupSimulation.java
+   javac WorldCupSimulation.java
+   '''

-5) Run the program with the following command:
+6) Run the program with the following command:

+   '''
-   '''java WorldCupSimulation
+   java WorldCupSimulation

-Program Description
+   '''

+Decription
 ------------------
 The program simulates the World Cup tournament with the following steps:
 --------------------------------------------------------------------